 First, it’s important to remember that financial freedom isn’t all or nothing.
 As you gain financial freedom by getting out of debt, building your emergency savings, and investing for retirement, your options increase.
 Over time, you can make significant changes in your life without waiting to retire early.

 It feels scary to go against the grain and lose predictability.
-It’s painful to realize how far you’ve strayed away from your values and what you actually want.
+It’s also painful to realize how far you’ve strayed away from your values and what you actually want.

 Start by doing 3 things: